 Any violation of the above standards will have marks deducted for coding inefficiency.
 This is to ensure the goal of the course is achieve and students learn to build a good solid foundation for web development and HTML/CSS fundamental.

 Email Communication

-Emails from accounts at uwinnipeg.ca are usually not filtered by the UofW email filter.
-Thereby it is recommended electronic communication used for the course utilize a UofW email account to minimize the risk of filtering.
+Emails from accounts at uwinnipeg.ca are usually not filtered by the UW email filter.
+It is recommended that email communication for the course be sent from your UW email account to minimize the risk of filtering.